What is fascia?

 Because the fascia and muscles are in close contact with each other, it is impossible to treat them separately.
 The difference between classical and fascial massage lies mainly in the depth of the massage.
 Classical massage treats muscles through the fascia, while fascial massage stays more at the surface of the muscles.
 That does not mean that fascia massage always stays closely below the skin.
 Part of the fascia lies deeper than where classical massage therapists have learned to treat.

 All fascia treatments, also the very softest, can cause pain during the two days following the treatment.
-Too strenuous physical activity too soon after the treatment can undo the results.
+Too strenuous physical activity too soon after the treatment can undo the results of the treatment.
 Please do not visit a sauna or take a sunbath until the day after the treatment.
 If possible, rest after the treatment and avoid strenuous activity during the first two days after the treatment.

 A more detailed description of the above methods follows below: